BenoitMC/minifeed.rails/README.md

 git clone https://github.com/BenoitMC/minifeed.rails.git
 cd minifeed.rails
 bundle install
-bundle exec rake db:create db:migrate db:seed
+bundle exec rake db:prepare
 bundle exec rails server
 ```

-Your Minifeed login is `demo@example.org` and your password is `password`.
+Your login is `demo@example.org` and your password is `password`.
 You can change your email/password and manage your feeds from the "Settings" menu.

 And to update an existing instance :